Skip to main content

 });

-// Create HEAD file - points to the master branch
+// Create HEAD file - points to the master branch.

-// This is a "symbolic reference" (symref)
+// This is a "symbolic reference" (symref).
+HEAD is the answer to

 const headContent = 'ref: refs/heads/master\n';